 Types of Surrogacy Allowed: Commercial vs. Altruistic

-In Canada, as per the Assisted Human Reproduction Act passed in 2004, it is illegal for a surrogate mother or egg donor to be compensated for her services, except for the reimbursement of out of pocket expenses related to the pregnancy during the surrogacy process.
-The fact that surrogacy agreements must be 100% altruistic makes the number of women willing to be surrogate mothers to be a small one.
+In Canada, as per the Assisted Human Reproduction Act passed in 2004, it is illegal for a surrogate mother or egg donor to be compensated for her services, except for the reimbursement of out-of-pocket expenses related to the pregnancy during the surrogacy process.
+The fact that surrogacy agreements must be 100% altruistic results in a smaller pool of willing surrogate mothers.

-In both countries, you will need to wait to be matched with a surrogate.
-Usually, there are more intended parents than surrogates ready to be matched.
-In the U.S. a typical waiting time for finding a surrogate is from 3 to 6 months, while in Canada, due to the shortage of gestational surrogates the waiting time could be much longer, sometimes as long as a year.
+Regardless of the country, matching with a surrogate involves a waiting period.
+Usually, there are more intended parents than available surrogates.
+In the US, a typical waiting time for finding a surrogate is from 3 to 6 months, while in Canada, due to the shortage of gestational surrogates, the waiting time can extend to a year or longer.

 Cost of Surrogacy

 The cost of surrogacy varies significantly between Canada and the US.
 Several factors contribute to this difference:

 - Health care system: in the United States, contrary to Canada, there is no national public health care service covering both the surrogate and the delivery, so if you pursue a surrogacy process in the United States, you need to consider the costs of insurance premiums to cover the medical treatment during the pregnancy.

 - Surrogate compensation: as previously mentioned, surrogacy in Canada is altruistic.
 This means that it is illegal to benefit commercially from surrogacy.
 However, the surrogate is allowed to get reimbursements for expenses.
 As a result, compensation in Canada is typically lower than in the United States.
 In the US, surrogates charge an amount for their service on top of reimbursements.